Chiral Weyl-Kondo semimetals and hexagonal heavy fermion systems: New experiments on candidate materials

 We now describe new experimental results for Ce$_2$NiGe$_3$.
 We begin with the magnetoresistivity, which is the longitudinal resistivity in the presence of an applied magnetic field.
 As shown in Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(d), the magnetoresistivity of Ce$_2$NiGe$_3$ exhibits the qualitative behavior of a Kondo system~\cite{schlottmann1983betheansatz,dzsaber2021giant}.

 The Hall resistivity of Ce$_2$NiGe$_3$ is linear-in-field at low fields, but tends to saturate at larger fields [Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(e)].
-Similar behavior is observed for the magnetization [Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(b)], suggestive of an anomalous contribution to the Hall resistivity \cite{Nagaosa2010}

-where $\rho_{xy}^N$ and $\rho_{xy}^A$ are the normal and anomalous components, $R_0$ and $R_S$ are the normal and anomalous Hall coefficients, $B$ is the applied magnetic field, and $M$ is the magnetization.
-From $\rho_{xy}^N$, we estimate a carrier density of $n=1/(eR_0)=2.16 \times 10^{20}\,{\rm cm}^{-3}$ for Ce$_2$NiGe$_3$ at 2\,K using a single-band model.
+Similar behavior is observed for the magnetization [Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(b)].
+From Hall resistivity, we estimate a carrier density of $n=1/(eR_0)=2.16 \times 10^{20}\,{\rm cm}^{-3}$ for Ce$_2$NiGe$_3$ at 2\,K using a single-band model.
 The corresponding carrier densities at different temperatures are shown in Supplementary Fig.~\ref{fig:Ce2_Ni_Ge3_physical_properties_characterizations_our_experiment}(f).
 The low carrier density extracted from Hall measurement also confirms its semimetallicity.